Nuked88/ComfyUI-N-Nodes/README.md

 The base style file is called `n-styles.csv` and is located in the `ComfyUI\styles` folder.
 The styles file follows the same format as the current `styles.csv` file utilized in A1111 (at the time of writing).

+NOTE: this note is experimental and still have alot of bugs

 #### Input Fields